veryacademy/Python-Beginner-PY001/007_Tuples, Lists and Dictionaries.md

 # Python Structured Data (Tuples, Lists and Dictionaries)
 So far, we have used variables that can store a single item of data in them.
+Python provides 4 built-in data types that we can use to store collections of data, Tuple, List, Set, and Dictionary, each all having different features.

 ## Topics:

 ### Tuples
 Once a tuple is defined you cannot change what is stored in it.
+A tuple is a collection that is ordered and Immutable (can not be changed) Tuples are written with round brackets.

 ### List
 The contents of a list can be changed while the program is running and lists are one of the most common ways to store a collection of data under one variable name in Python.
 List items are ordered, changeable, and allow duplicate values.